 - While using public unprotected Wi-Fi networks.
-Almost a quarter of the public WiFi networks all around the world are unprotected, meaning that there are good chances of you to connect to such a network.
+Almost a quarter of the public WiFi networks worldwide are unprotected, meaning that there are good chances for you to connect to such a network.
 The dangers of using public hotspots are real, and you need to be aware of this thing.
 Connecting to a public WiFi happens when you’re in a public place, and you need an internet connection to accomplish different online tasks.
 Using your VPN, and implicitly a Double VPN server, is the right thing to do, so you can rest assured your personal information is secured and your traffic is encrypted.

-- When you need to avoid ISP and government surveillance.
-Double VPN is a great solution to keep your information away from your government and your curious ISP.
+- When you need to avoid ISP and government surveillance, the Double VPN is a great solution to keep your information away from your government and your curious ISP.
 By encrypting your traffic twice, all your online data remains confidential.

-- When you send sensitive information over the web.
-Online shopping and online food ordering are basic online tasks we all perform regularly.
-You need to be aware that with every purchase that you do, you need to fill in sensitive information like your credit card details, account credentials, and so on.
-By double encrypting your traffic with Double VPN, you can keep your information in a safe place and only for you.
+- When you send sensitive information over the web, online shopping and online food ordering are basic online tasks, we all perform regularly.
+You need to be aware that you need to fill in sensitive information like your credit card details, account credentials, etc. By double encrypting your traffic with Double VPN, you can keep your information in a safe place and only for you.

 Double VPN vs. other types of VPN servers.

-So, let’s find out what are the differences between a Double VPN server and the other types of existing VPN servers.
+So, let’s find out the differences between a Double VPN server and the other types of existing VPN servers.

 Double VPN vs. regular VPN server.

 We already know that Double VPN uses two regular VPN servers to double encrypt and secure your traffic.
-So, the only difference between a Double VPN server and a regular VPN server is that Double VPN uses two regular servers to work.
+The only difference between a Double VPN server and a regular VPN server is that Double VPN uses two regular servers to work.